xhb/Harmedia-Meteor-Web-Application/README.md

 ### Meteor uses the publish/subscribe model to create very reactive web applications.
 Some of the key libraries that were used in this web application are as followed:
 * [Blaze](http://guide.meteor.com/blaze.html) - Meteors package for reactive templating
 * [Iron Router](https://github.com/iron-meteor/iron-router) - Handled webpage routing
-* [Sessions](https://docs.meteor.com/api/session.html) - Global reactive object to store key-value pairs (Use reactive package for local reactive storage objects)
+* [Sessions](https://docs.meteor.com/api/session.html) - Global reactive object to store key-value pairs (Use reactive vars package for local reactive storage objects)
 * [Bootstrap](http://getbootstrap.com/) - Used for easy frontend development so we could focus on the backend
 * [Accounts](https://docs.meteor.com/api/accounts.html) - Meteor's built-in account system that we slightly modified to fit our need